Moneyball for IT

 Proof of success will not only come through better project delivery and business ROI but the ability to insure IT projects for timeliness, adherence to budget, and full functionality.

-Keywords: IT, information technology, portfolio, IT projects, project failure, risk, risk management, Moneyball, Flyvberg, Budzier, portfolio, risk management, technology risk, insurance, professional liability, vendor, TBM, technology business management
+Keywords: IT, information technology, IT projects, project failure, risk, risk management, Moneyball, Flyvbjerg, Budzier, portfolio, portfolio risk management, technology risk, insurance, professional liability insurance, vendor